Xingwei726/Major-Studio-1/Week1_MuseumVisit/README.md

  - They have online catalogue magazine and annual report in magazine form as well.
  - They display a variety of filters on top while being not too overwhelming.
  - Can’t apply multiple filters, such as ‘painting’+’Nepal’
- - Not all photos of artworks are in high resolution, not sure if it’s intentional or not.
+ - Not all photos of artworks are in high resolution, not sure if it’s intentional or not.
- - Zoom in function isn’t very helpful
+ - Zoom in function isn’t very helpful.

 ## Ideas & Sketches